betaghIEEE/Restart/Restart/notes.md

 These ideas is to give an illusion of view port changing by blurring parts of the graphic and its animation.

+ ## Final Touches
+ The instructor thinks there are some final touches to make the app prettier.
+For example:

+ 1. Preferred Color Scheme
+ 2. Playing with Sound Effects
+ 3. Haptic Feedbacks.

+ You can use the authors contributions in the editor options to look back when each part was added and what difference it made.

+### Apply AV Foundation
+We can apply sound effects by making an utility module.
+The AV Foundation has been here for some time, at least in Objective C.  Swift inherits this on Apple products.
+I can't speak to Linux distribution under Swift Objects.

+AV Foundation is a full-featured framework for working with time-based audiovisual media on Apple platforms (iOS, macOS, watchOS, and tvOS).
+We can easily play, create, and edit movies, sound files, and build powerful media functionality into any apps using this framework.